ryandoren/ryandoren.github.io/gatech-cs1301xii/index.md

 - **Scope Error:** We tried to use a variable in a function that was created outside the function, or similarly, we tried to use a variable outside a function that was created inside the function.
 The scope of any variable created inside a function ends when the function ends.

 ### Functions Returning None
-**If a function does not otherwise return anything, it returns None**.
+When a function runs a line with a return statement, it immediately ends the function and sends the result back.
+But **if a function does not otherwise return anything, it returns None**.
 You can imagine adding `return None` as the last line in any function.
 If no other return statement has already been run, then `return None` is run and None is returned.
 Remember, though, running a return statement terminates the function: as soon as one runs, the entire function ends no matter what.

 ### Positional & Keyword Parameters
 Positional parameters/required parameters are called "positional" specifically because Python assumes the match-up between argument and parameter based on position.
 Keyword parameter/named parameter/optional parameter is a special kind of optional parameter to which the program may choose to assign an argument during a function call, or may ignore.
 Typically, keyword parameters have a default value that is used if it is not overridden by a function call.